My First Rental Property: Not Really a Great Investment

 What About Return?

-As for expected return, the property is going to be cutting it close.
-The property should rent for $1750 based on what I’m seeing with similar units in the neighborhood.
+As for expected return, first real estate investment is going to be cutting it close.
+We should be able to collect rent on the property of $1750 based on what I’m seeing with similar units in the neighborhood.

 Gross Rental Income